Sunday, April 2, 2017

 Donald Curry, lead restoration technician, and Phil Morse, Narcissus project manager, will be conducting a presentation on the History of the Portland-Lewiston Interurban 1910-1933, at the Portland (Maine) Public Library, on April 19, 2017.
 Click Here for all the details on the presentation.
 The presentation will also be broadcast live via Facebook Live starting at noon on the 19th.

 This May 1956 book on the Portland-Lewiston Interurban is the first, of a trilogy, written by O. R. Cummings.
 The 1956 book seen here and the September 1967 book (92 pages) were obviously, both published (the 1967 book will be available in a Narcissus project blog post, following the Portland Public Library presentation on April 19).
 Sadly, O. R. Cummings passed away in 2013.
 He left a significant portion of his electric railway collection to the Library of the New England Electric Railway Historical Society (NEERHS) in Kennebunkport, Maine.
-NEERHS is the 501c3 nonprofit organization that owns and operates, Seashore Trolley Museum in Kennebunkport, Maine, and the National Streetcar Museum in Lowell, Massachusetts.
+NEERHS is the 501c3 nonprofit organization that owns and operates, the Seashore Trolley Museum in Kennebunkport, Maine, and the National Streetcar Museum in Lowell, Massachusetts.
 One of the files that O. R. did leave with the NEERHS Library is that of a manuscript, with about fifty pages of text, that includes materials on the Portland-Lewiston Interurban.
 The manuscript is not officially titled, but Chapter One has these labels and starts off with; "MAINE'S FAST ELECTRIC RAILROAD - 1905-1933

-RAILROADS AND RAILWAYS - Rail travel between Portland and the Twin Cities became possible as early as December 4, 1848, when the Atlantic & St. Lawrence Railroad, organized in 1845 to build from the Forest City through Maine and northern New Hampshire and Vermont to the Canadian border, commenced operation between Portland and Danville Junction on the outskirts of Auburn, 27 1/2 miles."
+RAILROADS AND RAILWAYS - Rail travel between Portland and the Twin Cities became possible as early as December 4, 1848, when the Atlantic & St. Lawrence Railroad, organized in 1845 to build from Forest City through Maine and northern New Hampshire and Vermont to the Canadian border, commenced operation between Portland and Danville Junction on the outskirts of Auburn, 27 1/2 miles."
 This third book, yet unpublished, clearly digs much deeper into the relationships between railroads and electric railways.
 What would be nice is if we could publish and then release this third book at about the same time Narcissus is released as a fully restored and operating interurban of the PLI :)

-The Narcissus Project Blog was created in April 2015 for the purpose of reaching out to a large number of folks through the power of social media to introduce them to Narcissus.
+The Narcissus Project Blog was created in April 2015 to reach out to a large number of folks through the power of social media to introduce them to Narcissus.
 The Narcissus is a luxury, high-speed, wooden electric interurban.
 The Narcissus was built in 1912 in Laconia, NH, and operated on the Portland-Lewiston Interurban, in Maine, between Portland and Lewiston, from 1914 into 1933.
 Theodore Roosevelt was a passenger on the Narcissus on August 18, 1914.
 The blog posts appeal to folks with an interest in Theodore Roosevelt's connection to Maine, to folks generally interested in regional/local history, as well as those folks within the greater railway family.
 Hopefully, these posts will endear many of the readers to help support the Narcissus financially, as it undergoes a complete restoration over the next few years at Seashore Trolley Museum in Kennebunkport, Maine.

 This drawing is a folded page within the binding that unfolds to show